webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

 shader would only be called once but its result would be written to all 4 samples.

-Notice that, unlike the 4x rendering where the CPU checked if the centers of the 4 pixels were inside the triangle, with multisampled rendering the GPU checks "sample positions" which are not in the center.
+Notice that, unlike the 4x rendering where the CPU checked if the centers of the 4 pixels were inside the triangle, with multisampled rendering the GPU checks "sample positions" which are not in a grid.
+Similarly, the sample values themselves do not represent a grid so the process of "resolving" them is not bilinear filtering but rather up to the GPU.
 These un-centered sample positions apparently result in better anti-aliasing for most situations.

 ## <a id="a-multisampling"></a> How to use multisampling.